ARTICLE XVI (State-Union Agreement)

 2. At each College/University, the procedures for position reclassification review shall provide for completion of the process and transmission of a final determination to the affected employee within ninety (90) days from the date of submission of the employee's application.
 Waivers of the deadline in particular cases may be agreed to by the College/University and the Local UNION.
 Reasonable requests for waivers will be granted.

-H. Staff Meetings
+G. Staff Meetings

 There shall be periodic staff meetings with the appropriate unit director.
 Professional staff members may suggest items for inclusion on the agenda of such meetings.

-I. Each professional staff position shall have a job description, which shall be included in the personnel file of the employee.
+H. Each professional staff position shall have a job description, which shall be included in the personnel file of the employee.

-J. The procedures governing career opportunities, reclassification and job reevaluations shall be available for review in the College/University Office of Human Resources.
+I. The procedures governing career opportunities, reclassification and job reevaluations shall be available for review in the College/University Office of Human Resources.
 If and when a new handbook is published at any College/University, such procedures shall be included therein.

-K. With the approval of the appropriate supervisor, qualified full-time professional staff may be permitted to teach courses on an overload basis, if such teaching does not interfere with the primary responsibility of the individual and if it does not violate the provisions of Article XI.
+J. With the approval of the appropriate supervisor, qualified full-time professional staff may be permitted to teach courses on an overload basis, if such teaching does not interfere with the primary responsibility of the individual and if it does not violate the provisions of Article XI.
 C. Such permission shall not be arbitrarily or capriciously withheld.
 At the option of the College/University and with the approval of the supervisor, qualified part-time professional staff may be permitted to teach courses on an overload basis if such teaching does not interfere with the primary responsibility of the individual and if it does not violate the provisions of Article XI.
 N.

-After consultation with the Local UNION, the College/University will publish the criteria for the standards by which the proposals will be reviewed and approved.
 Each applicant will submit a written proposal to the appropriate supervisor, who will review it and make a recommendation to the unit director.
 The director will in turn submit the supervisor's recommendation and the director's own independent recommendations to the President or designee thereof, who may approve or disapprove the proposal, or accept it in modified form.

-M. The provisions of Article XVII.F shall be applicable to members of the professional staff for which parallel 10-month titles exist.
+L. The provisions of Article XVII.F shall be applicable to members of the professional staff for which parallel 10-month titles exist.

-N. The applicable career opportunity and promotion procedures shall be fairly and equitably applied to all internal candidates.
+M. The applicable career opportunity and promotion procedures shall be fairly and equitably applied to all internal candidates.

-O. Article VII of the Agreement shall apply to career opportunities and promotions under the same terms and limitations as such Article applies to faculty promotions.
+N. Article VII of the Agreement shall apply to career opportunities and promotions under the same terms and limitations as such Article applies to faculty promotions.